dreamcatcher-tech/network/Inbox/2025-08-14 2013 making things pure git based.md

 was it the question about where the state was ? we didn't see that the state was actually the same as the disk state - the staging area. we didn't know to value narrow and walking, since we were making for conventional apps.
+I was writing the interface for programming with, not for bots to drive with, or both.

+So resources should be the programming bulk reads.
+Resources are converted into tools so they can be consumed.

 git status should be a resource that shows the state of the repo at all time.